-Unfortunately, many talented filmmakers that are currently working in or have made significant contributions to the horror genre in years past go overlooked for one reason or another.
-Because we believe that everyone deserves credit for their hard work, we are taking this opportunity to showcase 13 genre film directors that deserve more love!
+Unfortunately, many talented filmmakers who are currently working in or have made significant contributions to the horror genre in years past go overlooked for one reason or another.
+Because we believe that everyone deserves credit for their hard work, we are taking this opportunity to showcase 13 genre film directors who deserve more love!

 Every day this month we're bringing Top 13 lists tied to the world of horror.
 You can follow them all here.

 As the director of It’s Alive, The Stuff, and several other horror films, one would think that Larry Cohen would be getting constant recognition for his significant contributions to the genre but unfortunately, it seems that he is often overlooked or forgotten when the conversation turns to great horror directors.
 When I mention his name (even to fellow horror fans) I usually have to explain who he is and what he has directed.

 Christopher Smith is responsible for a trio of noteworthy horror titles but even still, he does not seem to be on the radar of the average horror fan.
 Smith directed Creep (2004), Severance, and Triangle.
 All three are excellent and very diverse films.
 He is willing to take risks and has been at the helm of several important horror pictures.
 He definitely deserves greater recognition for his contributions to the world of genre film.

 I cannot express how much I appreciate David Schmoeller.
 His 1979 film Tourist Trap is one of the most delightfully bizarre slasher pictures ever made but it has never really been given the recognition it deserves.
 Films that came out either right before or right after it’s theatrical release have long overshadowed it.
 Schmoeller also directed the first installment in the Puppet Master franchise but Charles Band is often given the credit for that series.
 Though he may not always get the credit he so richly deserves, Schmoeller is amongst the most noteworthy genre film directors of our time.

 Here is the trailer for Tourist Trap: